Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

     > Author name(s): Qiskit X Development Team
     > Project release []: 0.1.0

 This time you need to give non-default answers.
-The project name will be that of your repository.
-That name will have the form "Qiskit X", where "X" can be "Machine Learning" or "Nature", for example.
-For the authors, you will refer to the development team of your project.
+Set your project name and put your development team name as the author name.
+If you have a release cycle you can put your current version in the project release field.

 .. code-block:: text